Area: 22,966 sq. km. (8,867 sq. mi.); slightly larger than Massachusetts.

 Eventually, on November 8, 2000, the two parties agreed to respect an "adjacency zone" extending one kilometer east and west from the border.
 Around this time, the Government of Guatemala insisted that the territorial claim was a legal one and that the only possibility for a resolution was to submit the case to the International Court of Justice (ICJ).
 However, the Government of Belize felt that taking the case to the ICJ or to arbitration represented an unnecessary expense of time and money.
 So the Belizean Government proposed an alternate process, one under the auspices of the OAS.

 Since then, despite efforts by the OAS to jumpstart the process, movement has been limited to confidence-building measures between the parties.
-Belize seems receptive to referring the dispute to the International Court of Justice for a binding decision, but Guatemala is reluctant to take this course.
+Both countries now seem receptive to referring the dispute to the International Court of Justice for a binding decision.

 The United States and Belize traditionally have had close and cordial relations.
 The United States is Belize's principal trading partner and major source of investment funds.
 It is also home to the largest Belizean community outside Belize, estimated to be 70,000 strong.
 Because Belize's economic growth and accompanying democratic political stability are important U.S. objectives, Belize benefits from the U.S. Caribbean Basin Initiative.